araobp/stm32-mcu/analog_filter/README.md

 ## Analog filter

 Some of the applications in this project require an analog filter for DAC to remove quantization noise and to remove DC (AC coupling).
+The quality of sound is not so good: this filter is just for some experiments on DSP.

 ![](./analog_filter.jpg)